 Amazon Prime vs Walmart – both offer great deals, but who really is the best.
 I have no love loss for Walmart and like to shop as much as possible on Amazon, but Walmart can offer good prices.
-All that being said, I recently went to Walmart to survey some of the items we typically buy just to see who has the better deal.
+I recently went to Walmart to survey some of the items we typically buy just to see who has the better deal.

 We do a large majority of our grocery shopping at Costco.
 However, there are just some things that we either can’t get at Costco or choose not to have massive quantities of – thus our need to still go to Walmart from time to time.
 This is where Amazon Prime enters the picture.